teimour-halizadeh/teimour-halizadeh.github.io/_pages/about.md

 # Updates!

+**Conference participation, March 2024:** I have presented  our recent [pre-print](https://arxiv.org/abs/2401.05835) at [43RD BENELUX MEETING ON SYSTEMS AND CONTROL](https://www.beneluxmeeting.nl/2024), held in Blankenberge, Belgium.

 **Preprint released, January 2024:** Check out our recent preprint ["Privacy Analysis ofAffine Transformations in Cloud-based MPC: Vulnerability to Side-knowledge"](https://arxiv.org/abs/2401.05835).
 Here we analyze transformations as privacy preserving techniques for Cloud-based quadratic optimizations.
 Many thanks to the co-authors!
 The code for the preprint is available [here](https://github.com/teimour-halizadeh/affine_transformation_code)

 **Research Visit, October 2023:** I had the pleasure to spend 5 weeks with the [Control and Cyberphysical systems group](https://rcs.mb.tu-dortmund.de/) at TU Dortmund, a vibrant and productive center to study privacy in optimization problems.